 In the Main Display window, zoom in over Illinois and click on KLOT.
 The zone forecast for KLOT, including Chicago will now be shown in the weather text product window.

 At the bottom of the Weather Text Product Display window, open the Time Covered menu item and select 24 Hours.
-This will add in zone forecasts created over the last 24 hours, which can be controlled through the Time Animation Controls.
+This adds zone forecasts created over the last 24 hours, which can be controlled through the Time Animation Controls.
 Check to see if forecasted temperatures were verified by the data plotted in the chart in the Layer Controls.

 Problem Set #2 – Solution